joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 > 6. This generate one file called *File on data 32*. **Rename** to trapnellStudy.
 >
 >    > ### {% icon comment %} Comments
->    > Both files have the same information, the little difference between them files is the number of genes.
-Its important that the genes we have in the study sample must be also in the population sample.
+>    > Both files have the same type of information, the difference between them is the number of genes, as the genes in the study sample are a subset of the population.
 >    {: .comment}
 >
 > 7. **GOEnrichment** {% icon tool %}: Run `GOEnrichment` tool with the four files.